rspinti/River_bifurcation/problematic_dams_README.md

 Large dams were considered to be those with storage values greater or equal to the GRanD threshold for storage 0.1 km^3.
-We obtained 171 dams that fit these requirements by joining NABD to NID on NIDID in python and then filtering out all the dams that did not have a COMID.
+We obtained 171 dams that fit these requirements by joining NABD to NID on NIDID in Python and then filtering out all the dams that did not have a COMID.
 Of the 171 dams, 56 had the wrong NIDID.
 The remainder did not appear in NABD at all (manual check to find matching names).